SesisnandoLRNeto/Platform-Informal-Services-/README.md

 ### `npm run start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3001) to view it in the browser.
+http://localhost:3001 to view it in the browser.

 ##In the project directory server, you can run:

 ### `npm run start`

+The server running in http://localhost:3000

 ##In the project directory mobile, you can run: